"Revive Your Jaw, Reclaim Your Smile"

 Pain Management

-The therapist utilizes various modalities and techniques to alleviate pain and reduce muscle tension.
+The OT utilizes various therapy modalities and techniques to alleviate pain and reduce muscle tension.
 This may include heat or cold therapy, electrical stimulation, ultrasound, or manual therapy techniques to promote relaxation and relieve discomfort.

 Manual Therapy